 Oh to see that!

-In the interim, I would like to thank those who relayed all the queries and sightings.
+Thank you to those who relayed all the queries and sightings.
 This is a solid case of how the observations, interest and knowledge of many allow a bigger picture to come together.
 This picture may have relevance to science and certainly has value in generating greater interest in our lesser known, wonderfully weird, light-emitting, totally tubular, marine neighbours.

 Video by Patrick Anders Webber.